wjzhengsh/blockchain/develop.md

 # Develop the network
 {: #develop-the-network}

-Developing {{site.data.keyword.blockchain}} solutions using the {{site.data.keyword.blockchainfull}} Platform leverages the Hyperledger Composer open source development toolset.
-Hyperledger Composer uses a bespoke modelling language, which is combined with JavaScript transactions, and access control rules to model a {{site.data.keyword.blockchain}} business network in full _before_ deploying anything to a real {{site.data.keyword.blockchain}}.
+Developing blockchain solutions by using the {{site.data.keyword.blockchainfull}} Platform leverages the Hyperledger Composer open source development toolset.
+Hyperledger Composer uses a bespoke modelling language, combined with JavaScript transactions and access control rules to model a blockchain business network in full _before_ deploying anything to a real blockchain network.
 {:shortdesc}

+**Note**: Starter Plan provides sample applications that you can learn and try.
+You can run sample applications in Starter Plan before you develop your customized business network.
+For more information, see [About Starter Plan](starter_plan.html).

 This tutorial goes through the development of a {{site.data.keyword.blockchain}} solution that begins with creating and modelling a business network, and then deploys it to a running blockchain network.

 The following steps outline the basic development of a {{site.data.keyword.blockchain}} solution that is hosted on  {{site.data.keyword.blockchainfull_notm}} Platform:

 1. Create the data structure to contain the business network definition.
-The business network is defined in terms of assets, participants, and transactions by using the [Modelling Language](https://pages.github.ibm.com/Blockchain-WW-Labs/IBM-Composer/reference/cto_language.html).
+The business network is defined in terms of assets, participants, and transactions by using the [Modelling Language](https://hyperledger.github.io/composer/latest/reference/cto_language).

 2. Model the business network by defining the asset classes, participant classes, transaction classes, event classes, and access control rules that will be used after deployment.